Of all the sizes, miniature bonsai are among the most challenging to create. And in many ways, they are the most difficult to keep alive.

-All of the bonsai pictures on this page are either mame or shohin and show the many design aspects possible with these little trees.
+All of the bonsai pictures on this page show the many design aspects possible with these little trees.

-On occasion, you may find a small stunted tree in the wild that qualifies as a potential subject -- yamadori.
+On occasion, you may find a small stunted tree in the wild (yamadori) that qualifies as a potential subject.

 He told me “Shohin are among my favorites ... now that I’m getting older (and wiser!)”

 To create this small bonsai Derek took a cutting from one of his elm trees.

-Five years later, he has this delightful mame bonsai.
+I met Suthin, many years ago, while he still had his Royal Bonsai Garden nursery in Stoughton, Massachusetts.
 I enjoyed seeing all of his trees but was especially enchanted with the smallest.

 is my free monthly newsletter.
 Subscribe to get current tips, ideas and photos that may not appear on this site.